luvolondon/fvtt-module-jitsiwebrtc/README.md

 Bugs with device detection fixed.

 v.0.2
 Several fixes for working audio.
-Chrome and FF are ok now.
+Chrome works great, Firefox has issues when players reconnect etc.

 # License
 This Foundry VTT module, writen by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.